guille1988/captcha/README.md

 ## Comments:

-This package is not for captcha V3, only V2.
-Please star me if you liked the package, it will really help me a lot =).
+Please star me if you liked the package, it will really help me a lot.

 ## Security: